nathanlesage/academics-on-mastodon/README.md

 ### Matrix
 [Matrix](https://matrix.org/) is a secure messaging application similar to Discord, Slack, Telegram, and WhatsApp.

+- [Element](https://element.io/) - Popular mobile, web, and desktop application for using the Matrix network.
 - [Matrix](https://doc.matrix.tu-dresden.de/en/) guide from the University of Dresden.

 Servers: